earthai-tech/watex/docs/methods.rst

   ====================== ====================== ====================== ======================

 Note, there are many other functions in :mod:`~watex.em` that can be implemented.
-One of them is the method :meth:`~watex.methods.em.Processing.exportedis` that export the new tensor (new_Z) for modeling after updating tensor using the decorator :class:`~watex.methods.em._zupdate`by triggering the `option` parameter to ``write``.
+One of them is the method :meth:`~watex.methods.em.Processing.exportedis` that exports the new tensor (new_Z) for modeling after updating tensor using the decorator :class:`~watex.methods.em._zupdate` by triggering the `option` parameter to ``write``.